marcus-herrmann/toggleAria/README.md

 Imagine it as the counterpart to jQuery's `toggleClass`.

 Just pass the state name as a parameter.
-Usage example for `aria-expanded`:
+Usage example for `aria-expanded` on a mobile menu trigger (why on the trigger?
+[See here](http://www.3needs.org/en/testing/code/aria-expanded.html)):

 ```
 $("#nav__toggle").click(function(){